Make a difference. help the planet locally.

 Monday to Thursday: 8:30 am – 8:30 pm

 Saturday: 9 am – 4 pm

 Sunday: 9 am – 5 pm

 Looking for a location that your group can clean up?
-Below are some suggestions:
+Below are some suggestions for consideration:

-- Fields, wooded areas, or creeks near to plazas are often litter hotspots.
+- Fields, wooded areas, or creeks near to plazas or commerical/industrial areas are often litter hotspots.

 - Check any park in the City to see if a clean-up is needed.

 You can also check the map below to look for areas not already registered.
-If you are a general group, we suggest not choosing a schoolyard to clean up, as those should be reserved for the school itself.
-If by April 13th that school hasn't registered, feel free to register to clean it up for them on April 22nd.
+If you are a general group, we suggest not choosing a schoolyard or an adjoining park to clean up, as those should be reserved for the school itself.
+If by April 14th that school hasn't registered, feel free to register to clean it up for them on April 22nd.

 You can view a listing below of groups that have already registered, as well as their chosen clean-up locations, arranged by City Ward number (updated daily), or you can see it in map view at the link below.